TshiamoMoshoeu/TshiamoMoshoeu/README.md

 # Hi there, I'm Tshiamo Moshoeu

-I am a Computer Sciencee final student passionate about software development and mobile computing.
+I am a Computer Sciencee final-year student passionate about software development and mobile computing.
 I enjoy building real-world applications using modern technologies and continuously improving my skills in software engineering.

 Currently seeking an internship / WIL opportunity as part of my qualification completion.